Find Usages of Related Entities

-This command enables you to find usages of entities that are somehow related to the selected symbol (for example, textual occurrences, dynamic references, etc.) in the specific scope.
-You can invoke this command from the editor, from the File Structure window and other tool windows.
+This command enables you to find usages of entities that are somehow related to the selected symbol (for example, textual occurrences, dynamic references, and so on) in the specific scope.
+You can invoke this command from the Solution Explorer, from the File Structure window and other tool windows.

-- Use check boxes in the Find column to specify what kind of relates symbols should be included in the results.
+Use checkboxes in the Find column to specify what kind of relates symbols should be included in the results.
 Depending on the original symbol, the set of options varies.
-E.g., if it is a type, you can look for usages of members; if it is a delegate, you can look for delegate target, etc. For more information, see Search Properties dialog.
+For example, if it is a type, you can look for usages of members; if it is a delegate, you can look for delegate target, and so on.
+For more information, see Search Properties dialog.

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.